-Connectivity: The Lighting Concept is intended to provide clear connections throughout Villebois.
+Connectivity: The Lighting Concept is intended to provide clear connections throughout Villegois.
 These connections will occur on primary streets, intersections, and the greenway.
-The light fixtures, including Luminare, Pole, and Base will be the same on the major community streets providing a sense of unity and connectivity.
+The light fixtures, including Luminare, Pole, and Base will be the same throughout the community to provide a sense of unity and connectivity.

 Diversity: Light levels will vary based on the location.
 Variations in number of heads, spacing and light levels will establish a hierarchy for the streets and neighborhoods.
-A complimentary fixture will be used on interior SAP East neighborhood streets.